KP1709/ScrabbleWordCalculator/README.md

 ## ⚙️ Changes
 The commit 81ea887 was code clean-up for the entire project.
 While the functionality is technically the same, the code now is more maintainable with improved readability.
-The Cypress tests will need modifying.
+The Cypress component tests will need modifying and e2e testing maybe added as well.

 ## 🛠️ Features
 - Check to see if user input is valid